How to Set Up Dual Monitors in 2026

 Setting up dual monitors is the single most impactful productivity upgrade available to anyone who works at a computer — and it takes about 20 minutes from unboxing to fully configured.
 Research from Jon Peddie consistently shows productivity increases of 20-42% for knowledge workers after adding a second monitor.
 That’s not a small gain.
 But the actual process of how to set up dual monitors confuses a surprising number of people — port compatibility, display settings, optimal positioning, and cable management all have details that aren’t obvious the first time.
 After setting up dozens of dual monitor configurations across Windows and Mac, here is what actually works in 2026 and what most guides skip.

-This guide is for anyone adding a second monitor to their setup for the first time, or troubleshooting a dual monitor configuration that isn’t working correctly.
+This guide is for anyone adding a second monitor for the first time, or troubleshooting a dual monitor configuration that isn’t working correctly.
+Once your setup is running, our guide to the best monitor for home office under $300 covers the top picks for every budget.

 Connect your second monitor via HDMI or DisplayPort, then go to Display Settings (Windows: right-click desktop → Display Settings; Mac: System Settings → Displays) and select Extend display rather than Mirror.
 Position the monitors in software to match their physical layout on your desk.
 Total setup time: 15-20 minutes.